cloudxabide/aws-cfn-vpc-ha/98-newvpc-multiAZ-wSSL/README.md

 Z368 ELLR RE2K J0  (succeed)
 ```

-I have been unable to find what the "standard" is regarding the length, but, for now, I have modified the code.
+I have not been able to find what the "standard" is regarding the length, but, for now, I have modified the code.
 ```
   DnsHostId:
     AllowedPattern: ^[A-Z0-9]{10,14}$